UH Libraries News

 OER are teaching and learning resources that are in the public domain or have been licensed in such a way that allows anyone to freely use, modify, and re-purpose them.
 Open educational practices leverage OER to enhance student learning, and include the creation, use, and reuse of OER, and open pedagogical practices, such as renewable assignments.

-The OPEN Program supports the University’s strategic goal of providing a top tier, inclusive educational experience to all UH students.
+The OPEN Program supports the University’s strategic goal of providing a top tier educational experience to all UH students.
 Using open educational resources ensures that educational programs are more financially accessible for all students and complements the Cougar Textbook Access Program administered by Auxiliary Services.
 Since the launch of open education initiatives in 2018, UH Libraries has helped nearly 20,000 UH students save approximately $2.56 million in textbook costs.
 Additionally, open educational practices support innovative and creative teaching methods and enhance experiential learning opportunities to enrich student learning.

 Interested applicants are encouraged to attend an information session on February 11 to learn about the incentive program and the benefits of open education.